Codecademy/docs/content/general/concepts/software-testing/software-testing.md

 <link rel="canonical" href="https://www.codecademy.com/resources/blog/what-is-software-testing/" />

 Software testing is the process of verifying and evaluating the functionality of a software application or product.
-It reduces and eliminates bugs as well as mitigates the long-term costs for a company in terms of any fixes and updates that would be needed.
+It reduces and eliminates bugs, and mitigates the long-term costs for a company in terms of any fixes and updates that would be needed.

 ## Testing Types